-International trade in services (ITIS) is a major source of data for UK trade, which is a main economic indicator because of the importance of international trade to the UK economy.
+The International Trade in Services (ITIS) data are a major source of data for UK trade, which is a main economic indicator because of the importance of international trade to the UK economy.

-The conceptual framework of the ITIS data corresponds to that of the International Monetary Fund (IMF) Balance of Payments Manual sixth edition (BPM6) and is also compliant with the latest international standards, as outlined in the Manual on Statistics of International Trade in Services 2010 (MSITS 2010).
+The conceptual framework of the ITIS data corresponds to that of the International Monetary Fund (IMF) Balance of Payments Manual sixth edition (BPM6).
+It is also compliant with the latest international standards, as outlined in The Manual on Statistics of International Trade in Services 2010 (MSITS 2010) (PDF, 3.45MB).
 Both provide objective and coherent international standards to make data for the UK and other countries comparable, reflecting the needs of international and domestic users.

 The ITIS data, as a component of UK trade data, form part of the broader system of UK National Accounts.
-The international standard for national accounts is the System of National Accounts 2008: SNA 2008, jointly published by the same organisations.
-The EU published its own version of SNA 2008, the European System of National Accounts 2010: ESA 2010, upon which the UK National Accounts are based.
-BPM6, SNA 2008 and ESA 2010 are consistent.
+The international standard for national accounts is the System of National Accounts 2008 (SNA08) jointly published by the same organisations.
+The EU published its own version of SNA08, European System of National Accounts 2010 (ESA 2010), upon which the UK's National Accounts are based.
+BPM6, SNA08 and ESA 2010 are consistent.

 Accuracy and reliability

 There is no simple way of measuring the accuracy of ITIS statistics, that is, the extent to which they measure the underlying "true" value for a particular period.
 Non-sampling errors are not easy to quantify and include errors of coverage, measurement, processing and non-response.
 Various procedures and checks are made to ensure these errors are minimised.